HSA

 Payroll Changes

-• If you leave and then return to the payroll, you may re-enroll, but only for the same election amount that you had at the time you left the payroll.
-However, you will have two separate periods of coverage from which expenses can be incurred and reimbursed.
+• If you leave and return to the payroll, you may re-enroll, but only for the same election amount that you had at the time you left the payroll.
+You will have two separate periods of coverage from which expenses can be incurred and reimbursed.
+You will not be reimbursed for health care services received during the time period when you were not contributing to your account.

-What To Do At Tax Time
+What To Do at Tax Time

 HCSA FAQs